 If you think your business is safe, we have news for you: it isn’t.

-Hackers are taking over business accounts to steal personal information, post basic spam, or draw attention to global issues or personal agendas.
+Cybercriminals are taking over business accounts to steal personal information, post basic spam, or draw attention to global issues or personal agendas.
 Getting hacked can be a major blow to your business’s reputation.

 Understandably, nobody wants to be the next victim.
 It’s why we created a step-by-step guide below to help you secure your business’s social media account and enforce a security-first approach.